 Innovative, intentional change must start with a good plan.
 At Earlham, embedding sustainability into our institutional fabric is guided by our Comprehensive Sustainability Plan, written by students, faculty, and staff in 2012-13.
 The Plan is a living document, and our Sustainability Advisory Committee reviews and updates it regularly.

-This governance committee meets bi-monthly and is charged with assessing the implementation of the Comprehensive Sustainability Plan.
+This governance committee meets every other week and is charged with assessing the implementation of the Comprehensive Sustainability Plan.

 Current committee members include:

 - Sena Landey, Vice President for Finance and Administration

 - Jamey Pavey, Director of the Integrated Program in Sustainability

 - Lisa Butch, Assistant Director of Sustainability

 - Shane Peters, Associate Dean of Student Life and Director of Residence Life

 - Heather Lerner, Director of the Joseph Moore Museum and Assistant Professor of Biology